 There’s a saying among the Alcoholics Anonymous community that goes like this: Once an addict, always an addict.
-And this saying exists for good reason.
+And this saying exists for a good reason.
 Many people, including experts, believe that once a person has struggled with addiction, they will always be vulnerable to the illness even after many years of sobriety.
-So, it’s a fair question to ask of yourself ‘Will I be an addict for life?’
+So, it’s a fair question to ask yourself ‘Will I be an addict for life?’
 But, by keeping this saying in mind, a person in recovery is more likely to remain diligent in their recovery.
 Looking at the disease you are suffering from in addiction with clear eyes is vital.
 Achieving and maintaining sobriety can be a challenge.
 However, at Westwind Recovery®, we believe in you.
 We’re certain you can overcome addiction and learn to be diligent and healthy.

 Will I Be An Addict for Life?

 Some who struggle with addiction ask themselves this question a lot.
 Their pessimism keeps them from reaching out, from getting the treatment they need.
 However, not everyone feels this way.
 There are some people who trust themselves enough and who believe that they won’t fall prey to the temptations of drug or alcohol use again.
 After creating a new lifestyle, making new friends, and staying away from substances, they feel strong in their sobriety.
 And so, they may not feel like addicts anymore.
 No matter the substance you abuse, Westwind Recovery® has a treatment program to help.
 For instance, we offer the following: